 Museum of Social Justice

-The Los Angeles United Methodist Museum of Social Justice is located in downtown LA.
-It is home to a series of diverse Public Programs and Education Initiatives.
+The Museum of Social Justice & Education Center are home to a series of diverse Public Programs and Education Initiatives.
 Revolving Exhibitions showcase the history of Los Angeles and social change from the perspective of the poor, minorities, and other marginalized groups.
-Recent exhibitions include Vizualizing the People’s History: Richard Cross’s Images of the Central American Liberation Wars and Greyhound Diaries: Songs, Stories, and Images over 120,000 Bus Miles.
-The upcoming exhibition focuses on human trafficking and El Monte garment workers.

-- Museum education projects: developing remote learning modules to accompany our exhibitions.
-Interns can choose a previous or upcoming exhibition that interests them and develop a project that educators could use in their classrooms.
+- Museum education projects.
+Students will develop remote learning modules to accompany our exhibitions.
+An intern could choose a previous or upcoming exhibition that interests them and develop a project that educators could use in their classrooms.
 These projects can range from creative artistic explorations of the topic to more traditional worksheets, scavenger hunts, etc.

 - On-line resources.
 The Museum attempts to offer helpful information on our website and social media platforms on ongoing social justice struggles.
 An intern could choose an issue that is important to them, research and curate resources on that topic, and offer them in a useful way to our followers.
-For example, previous projects have focused on talking with children about racial justice and the Black Lives Matter movement.
+For instance, a previous intern has focused on talking with children about racial justice and the Black Lives Matter movement.

 Sherman Grinberg Film Library